Did You Know

 The Students’ Association presents over 30 Awards & Scholarships each year.
 Each spring your Students' Association celebrates student success and positive contributions to student life on campus by conferring a variety of awards and scholarships at the Students' Association Awards Ceremony.
 It also presents a number of other awards and scholarships throughout the year.

-Students will legal issues and questions can access free legal help through the Students' Association.
+Students with legal issues and questions can access free legal help through the Students' Association.
 Legal services are provided by the Central Alberta Community Legal Clinic.

 The Students’ Association operates a Student Food Bank.
 Donations to the Student Food Bank are greatly appreciated.
 Donations can be made by sharing your pocket change in the “Soup Cans” around campus, placing a non-perishable food donation in the Collection box near the Main Gym, or making a cash donation at the Students’ Association office.